mandiant/flare-floss/scripts/README.md

 # FLOSS Scripts
-FLOSS currently supports converting its output into scripts for the following tools:
+FLOSS supports converting its output into scripts for various tools.
+Please see the render scripts in this directory.
 1. [IDA pro](render-ida-import-script.py)
 2. [Binary Ninja](render-binja-import-script.py)
 3. [Ghidra](render-ghidra-import-script.py)